 - Abdominal problems, such as nausea, vomiting, diarrhea and abdominal pain

 Late symptoms (appear four to 10 days after the first symptoms):

 Complications of hantavirus may include kidney failure, heart failure and lung failure.

-Potential risk activities for HPS (as described by the CDC):
+Potential risk activities for HPS

-Opening and cleaning previously unused buildings: Opening or cleaning cabins, sheds and outbuildings, including barns, garages and storage facilities, that have been closed during the winter is a potential risk for hantavirus infections, especially in rural settings.
+The CDC lists several ways that people can contract the deadly virus: Opening and cleaning previously unused buildings: Opening or cleaning cabins, sheds and outbuildings, including barns, garages and storage facilities, that have been closed during the winter is a potential risk for hantavirus infections, especially in rural settings.

 Housecleaning activities: Cleaning in and around your own home can put you at risk if rodents have made it their home too.
 Many homes can expect to shelter rodents, especially as the weather turns cold.